ZenLedger is partnering with Casa, number one provider for secure storage of Bitcoin fraud prevention

 - Don’t overcomplicate it – generally speaking, accidental loss is much greater threat than theft.

 Two Pillars of Secure Storage For Your Crypto

 You don’t need to be very tech savvy to invest in crypto, but if you do invest in crypto, you should know basic concepts around privacy and security – otherwise you risk losing your assets.

-Let’s look at two of them and see why they are so important in order to keep your crypto secured.
+Let’s look at two ways to ensure Bitcoin fraud protection and see why they are so important in order to keep your crypto secured.

 The first one is self-custody, which means holding your assets personally, rather than with an institution.

 You always have access to your coins, but the downside is that the process of personally securing your devices can become hazardous and unmanageable, and there’s no one to turn to for help.
 In essence, you’re trading custodial risk for risk of user error.

 ‘Multisig’ is another key concept to keep in mind.
 It’s short for multi-signature, and it means that spending coins requires more than one approval or “sign-off.”
 Today, nearly 6 million BTC (50 billion USD) are held in multisig wallets.
-It’s an important concept because the best way to protect your coins is to eliminate single points of failure - i.e. a single exchange login, a single hardware wallet, or a single seed phrase - and multisig provides this of the box.
+It’s an important concept because the best way for Bitcoin fraud prevention is to eliminate single points of failure – i.e. a single exchange login, a single hardware wallet, or a single seed phrase – and multisig provides this of the box.

 By keeping different signing keys at different locations, investors can use multisig to build incredibly secure and durable self-custody systems (Glacier Protocol is an excellent example).
 These techniques are used by the strongest institutional custody solutions, such as Coinbase or Anchorage.